Emma Frost: The Hellions

 During her time with the Hellfire Club, Frost continued to run the Massachusetts Academy and mentored the mutant team known as the Hellions.
 Frost attempted to recruit several gifted youngsters to her cause: Firestar, Doug Ramsey and Pryde, all of which resulted in altercations.
 Alongside the Hellions, Frost encountered the Hellions' rival team, Xavier's New Mutants, several times.
 When the New Mutants were later killed and resurrected by the Beyonder, they were left traumatized and withdrawn.
 Frost offered her assistance in telepathically restoring them to their former selves.
 She then coerced their headmaster Magneto into allowing them to join the Massachusetts Academy.
 With Shaw and Selene, Frost invited Magneto to join the Hellfire Club.
 Alongside the Hellfire Club, Frost battled the High Evolutionary's forces to rescue Magma, helped Magneto search for the New Mutants when they had gone missing, encountered the effects of the Inferno, and eventually formed an alliance with Selene and Magneto to oust Shaw from the inner circle.

-Losing the Hellions

 When the time traveling mutant Trevor Fitzroy unleashed the mutant-hunting Sentinels on Frost and her Hellions, Frost placed herself in a psychic coma to survive the ordeal.
 Her students however, were not as lucky and were killed by Fitzroy to fuel his time portals.
 Frost later awakened in the Xavier Academy.
-Disoriented, she switched minds with Iceman and, refusing to believe the X-Men when they told her that the Hellions are dead, escaped.
-She was overcome with grief and guilt when she discovered that her students are indeed dead, and briefly became suicidal.
+Disoriented, she switched minds with Iceman.
+Refusing to believe the X-Men when they told her that the Hellions were dead, she escaped.
+She was overcome with grief and guilt when she discovered that her students were indeed dead; she was briefly suicidal.
 Professor Xavier consoled Frost and was able to coax her to switch back.